 Sara ha i capelli e gli occhi castani.

-Sara has brown hair and eyes.
+Sara has brown hair and brown eyes.

 The word marrone can also refer to the large and savoury chestnut found in Italy.
 It is from this meaning that we also get the slang term marrone, referring to a man’s testicles.
-As you can imagine, it is mainly heard between men and shouldn’t be used in polite company!
+As you can imagine, it is mainly used between men and shouldn’t be used in polite company!

 Non mi rompere i marroni!